If your teeth are wonky, yellow, misshapen or missing altogether, various cosmetic dentistry treatments can help restore your confidence.

 Below are some things you should consider when selecting a cosmetic dentist to perform your treatment:

 The cost of your aesthetic dental treatment is, of course, a big factor to consider.
-There are many things that can determine the price you are quoted, including:
+Many things can determine the price you are quoted, including:

 - The standard of equipment and materials used for your treatment